Book of Resolutions: New Developments in Genetic Science

 One of the concerns that merits critique in light of theological understandings is genetic science.
 The urgent task of interpreting the faith in light of the biotechnology revolution and evaluating the rapidly emerging genetic science and technology has only begun.
 The issues demand continuing dialogue at all levels of the church as persons from diverse perspectives seek to discern and live out God’s vision for creation.

-The following affirmations provide the theological/doctrinal foundation of the task force's work and recommendations.
-These historic affirmations represent criteria by which developments and potential developments in biotechnology are evaluated by the community of faith, the church.
+The following affirmations provide the theological/doctrinal foundation of the task force’s work and recommendations.
 The task force urges the whole church to join in the urgent task of theological inquiry in what has been called the genetic age.

 A. All creation belongs to God the creator

 Creation has its origin, existence, value, and destiny in God.
-Creation belongs to God, whose power and grace brings the cosmos out of nothingness, order out of chaos, and life out of death.
+Creation belongs to God, whose power and grace bring the cosmos out of nothingness, order out of chaos, and life out of death.
 Creation is a realm of divine activity as God continually seeks to bring healing, wholeness, and peace.
-All creation is accountable to God; therefore, all existence is contingent, finite, and limited.
-The Creator has declared Creation "good," and its goodness inheres in its fulfillment of God's purpose.
 The goodness of our genetic diversity is grounded in our creation by God.

 B. Human beings are stewards of creation

 The image of God, in which humanity is created, confers both power and responsibility to use power as God does: neither by coercion nor tyranny, but by love.
 Failure to accept limits by rejecting or ignoring accountability to God and interdependency with the whole of creation is the essence of sin.
-Therefore, the question is not, Can we perform all prodigious work of research and technology But, should we The notion that the ability to do something is permission to do it ignores the fundamental biblical understanding of human beings as stewards accountable to the Creator and as contingent, interdependent creatures.
 Although the pursuit of knowledge is a divine gift, it must be used appropriately with the principle of accountability to God and to the human community and the sustainability of all creation.

 C. Technology in service to humanity and God